 - The Shire of Northam is responsible for

 - food businesses,

-- > animal food processing premises, and
+- animal food processing premises, and

-- > retail pet meat shops located in the Shire.
+- retail pet meat shops located in the Shire.

 - The WA Department of Health is responsible for

-- > Public hospital food business
+- Public hospital food business

 - Dairy primary production business

 - Dairy processing business

 - Dairy transport business

 - Primary production & manufacturing of seafood which includes bivalve molluscs.

+- WA Department of Health is responsible for ensuring compliance with the labelling and composition requirements under the Food Standards Code and for co-ordinating investigation of food-borne illness outbreaks.